codepath/android_guides/Configuring-a-Parse-Server.md

 ### Testing Deployment

 After deployment, try to connect to the site.
-If you see `{error: "unauthorized"}`, the basic configuration is successful.
+You should see `I dream of being a web site.` if the site loaded correctly.
+If you try to connect to the `/parse` endpoint, you should see `{error: "unauthorized"}`.
+If both tests pass, the basic configuration is successful.

 Next, make sure you can create Parse objects.
 You do not need a client Key to write new data: